Curator's Corner

 Did you ever stop to think about the people behind historic art movements?
 A professor of mine once said that without wealthy patrons such as the Medici in Florence, the Renaissance would not have happened.
 As much as I despise the influence wealthy people have on society, I have to admit that without rich people buying art, we probably would not hear about artists such as Jan van Eyck, Antonie van Dyck, Rembrandt, Picasso, or countless other artists throughout time.

-Betty Parsons was born into a wealthy family and studied with many different artists.
+Born into a wealthy family, Parsons studied with many different artists.
 Although she studied with many artists in Paris, the defining moment in her life was the 1913 Armory Show in New York, which introduced Americans to European modernism.
-She considered abstraction a “New Spirit” in art.
-After teaching art in California, Parsons returned to New York in 1936.
+Parsons considered abstraction a “New Spirit” in art.
+After teaching art in California, she returned to New York in 1936.
 Her early paintings were exhibited in the Midtown Galleries, where she was also offered a job.

 In 1945, Peggy Guggenheim closed her Art of This Century Gallery in New York, and Parsons agreed to take on many of the artists Guggenheim represented.
 Her first major show was that of Jackson Pollock in 1947.
 She subsequently went on to represent many of the nascent Abstract Expressionists, such as Barnett Newman and Mark Rothko.
 Clement Greenberg, the New York art critic who was the biggest “fan” of the New York School artists, once called her the “den mother of Abstract Expressionism.”
 She went on for three decades to represent avant-garde artists, including minimalists such as Agnes Martin, and color field artists such as Ellsworth Kelly.
 Her commitment to modernism is an extraordinary, if little reported, legacy in American modernism.